 The marinade only calls for 3 simple ingredients of soy sauce, ginger juice and lime juice.
 As a special touch I rubbed a little bit of hot chilli powder to spice things up just a little bit.

 The banana leaf gives a nice aroma to the baked fish, but you can always use aluminium foil to wrap the fish instead if banana leaf is unavailable.

 - 1 whole fresh fish (red snapper is used in this recipe) scaled, gutted and cleaned

 - 1 1/2 to 2 tbsp light soy sauce

 - 1 tsp lime juice

-4. Heat up a sheet of banana leaf (make sure no holes) either by placing it on top of a heated pan or oven for a few minutes, or rinsed in boiling water.
+- Prep the banana leaves by placing it on top of a heated pan or oven for a few minutes, or rinsed in boiling water.
 This softens the leaf and also releases the aroma.

-5. Place the heated banana leaf in a baking tray (in case the juices seep out, which it will).
-Place the fish in the center of the leaf and pour the marinade over.
-If you want a slight spiciness, you can rub some chilli powder on both sides of the skin.
-Fold both sides of the package to the center, securing it with toothpicks.
-Alternatively (easier way), you can also use both pieces of banana leaves to form the top and bottom, and secure the sides with toothpicks.
+- Place the heated banana leaf in a baking tray.
+Place the fish in the center of the leaf and pour the remaining marinade over.
+Use the other piece of banana leaf to form the top, and secure the sides with toothpicks.